Anniversary Game: Game play

 The object of the game was to earn more points than the other couples to win the "anniversary surprise".
 The first round consisted of each spouse predicting how the other would react to a practical joke or zany gag.
 If they were correct, the team would win points.

 In the second round, the couples teamed up against each other in order to complete the stunt.
 The winning team would then receive points.

 In the final round, all the couples competed against one another to answer general knowledge questions (this was not a timed portion of the game; there was no countdown clock as in the Sale of the Century speed round).
-Point values were determined by a randomly flashing point-value board (see image, right) showing numbered lights with values ranging from 1 to 10 points; a player sounding in to answer pressed his/her button, stopping the flashing sequence on a particular point value.
-A special 1-point prize (such as a vacation trip) was always at the middle of this board (and rarely hit).
-The board had three rows each of which had approximately a dozen point values (the middle row was split by the "big 1" space).
+Point values were determined by a randomly flashing point-value board (see accompanying image) showing numbered lights with values ranging from 1 to 10 points; a player sounding in to answer pressed his/her button, stopping the flashing sequence on a particular point value.
+A special 1-point prize such as a vacation trip was positioned at the middle of the board (and rarely hit).
+The board had three rows, two having eight different point values, and the middle row having eleven values split by the "big 1".
 A player sounding in was recognized by the couple's name and then the point value - e.g., "4 points, Shermans."
 The team with the most points overall won a merchandise prize called the "anniversary surprise".